hashgraph/hedera-mirror-node/docs/design/hip-631-virtual-address.md

     - add: The mirror node won't easily be able to see how many other virtual addresses already exist for that account, so we probably won't be able to issue a warning if too many virtual addresses are already assigned to that account.
     - disable: The address being disabled, in theory, should not be the default virtual address (`evm_address`) field.
 The mirror node won't be able to query the current status of the virtual address being disabled; we just UPSERT an entry with the `evm_address` matching the address being disabled, and the `status` set to `DISABLED`.
     - remove: The address being deleted, in theory, should not be the default virtual address (`evm_address`) field.
 The mirror node won't be able to query the current status of the virtual address being deleted; we just UPSERT an entry with the `evm_address` matching the address being disabled, and the `status` set to `DELETED`.
     - setDefaultVirtualAddress: the most recent update to the Services HIP-631 design doc have (finally) changed the argument of this operation to be a string and not a boolean.
 As a result, the logic to make the a newly-added virtual address the new default one is now two isolated steps.
-Processing an "add" operation will no longer update the `evm_address` entity column, only processing the "setDefault" will do so.
+Processing an "add" operation will no longer update the `evm_address` entity column, only processing the "setDefault" will do so (as an UPDATE on the entity table for the account).
+But this also allows an account to switch between different virtual addresses (making different ones the default one over time) without needing to keep adding and removing the alternates.

-#### CryptoFunctionResult Parsing
+#### ContractFunctionResult Parsing

-When parsing CryptoFunctionResult transactions,
+When parsing `contractCallResult` and `contractCreateResult` transactions,

 * Need to parse the new `contract_nonces` field (a newly-introduced map from Contracts (all contract that were involved in the transaction) to nonce values.
-    - The mirror node should also update the nonce value (inside the `entity_virtual_address` table) to reflect those returned in this map.
+    - The mirror node should also update the nonce value (inside the `entity_virtual_address` table) to reflect virtual address nonces.
-    - For now, we are not including the nonce values in the REST API changes to `/api/v1/accounts/{idOrAliasOrEvmAddress}` endpoint, but we could add the "nonce" field for each "virtual_address" element in the output array.

 ### REST API